Tristan-Technologies/EASem2Help/Electrical_Components/electrical.md

 The kind of program that we need to monitor the joystick has to make a polling to two of the analog pins.
 We can send these values back to the computer, but then we face the classic problem that the transmission over the communication port has to be made with 8bit values, while our DAC (Digital to Analog Converter - that is messuring the values from the potentiometers in the joystick) has a resolution of 10bits.
 In other words this means that our sensors are characterized with a value between 0 and 1024.

-The following code includes a method called treatValue() that is transforming the sensor's messurement into a value between 0 and 9 and sends it in ASCII back to the computer.
+The following code includes a method called treatValue() that is transforming the sensor's measurement into a value between 0 and 9 and sends it in ASCII back to the computer.
 This allows to easily send the information into e.g. Flash and parse it inside your own code.

 ## L298N